braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 Using a dynamic data source that is up to date.
 It excludes:

--  Real time data
+-  Real time data.
--  Data that is dynamic and updates
+-  Data that is dynamic and updates.

 ##### Multi-Language Support

 Support for languages other than english within the program.
 It excludes:

--  A menu for switching languages
+-  A menu for switching languages.
--  A translation tool for the GUI
+-  A translation tool for the GUI.

 ##### User Authentication and Security Features

 Tools that involve authenticating the user and other security.
 It excludes:

--  Multi-factor authentication
+-  Multi-factor authentication.
--  Encryption of the data
+-  Encryption of the data.
--  A login screen
+-  A login screen.

 ##### Customisation Options

 A feature that allows the user to customise the appearance of the GUI.
 It excludes:

--  Different themes
+-  Different themes.
--  Extensions
+-  Extensions.

 ##### Advanced Analytics

 Features that include things such as advanced analytics beyond basic filtering, ranges, and charts.
 It excludes:

--  Machine learning
+-  Machine learning.
--  Data mining
+-  Data mining.

 #### Scope Management